Assessing imbalance in signed brain networks: Results

-and a number of parameters $\kappa_\text{SSBM}=k(k+1)$, amounting at twice the number of modules, $k$, into which the projection can be partitioned.
+and a number of parameters $\kappa_\text{SSBM}=k(k+1)$, with $k$ indicating the number of modules into which the projection is partitioned.
 Naturally, $N_r$ is the number of nodes constituting block $r$, $p_{rr}^+$ is induced by the empirical number of positive links within block $r$, i.e.

 $p_{rr}^-$ is induced by the empirical number of negative links within block $r$, i.e.

 $p_{rs}^+$ is induced by the empirical number of positive links between blocks $r$ and $s$, i.e.

 and $p_{rs}^-$ is induced by the empirical number of negative links between blocks $r$ and $s$, i.e.